OSBI/layer-gitlab/README.md

 Login to the new server with the username: root and a password of your choice and on first login you will be instructed to change the root password.

-To use it with a HTTP endpoint like HA Proxy you need to run
+To use it with an HTTP endpoint like HA Proxy you need to run

     juju deploy haproxy
     juju add-relation haproxy gitlab

+This charm also supports the SSL Termination Proxy charm to provide SSL encryption.

 # Limitations